mappite/mappite/Build.md

     ./make.sh php prod

-to create the dist/ directory (wwwroot) with all files and mappite.js minimized nn;
+to create the dist/ directory (wwwroot) with all files and mappite.js minimized

 Run: